1944GPW/ptap2dxf/README.md

 along the tape in an upper case 8x8 font, or as a text label punched as a prefixed description at the start of a binary tape.
 It can make 11/16”-wide 5-level tape for an old Baudot machine.
 You could even experiment making tapes from various types of plastic film or sheet.

+For more information see the User Manual PDF in the Documentation folder.